MINDFULNESS BASED COGNITIVE THERAPY (MBCT)

 MBCT Course Details

-Also before the course begins, I’ll also meet with each of you individually over Zoom for us to get to know each other.
+Before the course begins, I’ll meet with each of you individually over Zoom for us to get to know each other.
 This will also be a good time for you to ask questions and express any thoughts, goals or even reservations that you might have about the course.

 Contact me directly at kwalant@gmail.com to pre-register.

 Dr. Karen Walant has been a practicing psychotherapist for almost three decades and holds a MSW and PhD in Clinical Social Work from New York University.
 Karen supervises other clinicians in private practice and has given lectures around the country on issues related to attachment, mindfulness, meditation, addiction and recovery; deepening the therapeutic relationship; parenting with kindness; and fostering compassionate relationships.
 She is the author of Creating the Capacity for Attachment: Treating Addictions and the Alienated Self.
-A long-time meditator, Karen is also a 2021 graduate of the 2-year Mindfulness Meditation Teacher Training Program (taught by meditation experts Tara Brach and Jack Kornfield), is certified as a Mindfulness Meditation Mentor, and is certified as a Level I Mindfulness-Based Cognitive Therapy (MBCT) Teacher through Brown University.
+A long-time meditator, Karen is a 2021 graduate of the 2-year Mindfulness Meditation Teacher Training Program (taught by meditation experts Tara Brach and Jack Kornfield).
+She has a Certificate in Meditation and Psychotherapy from the Institute for Meditation and Psychotherapy in 2022, is certified as a Mindfulness Meditation Mentor by Tara Brach and Jack Kornfield, and is certified as a Level I Mindfulness-Based Cognitive Therapy (MBCT) Teacher through Brown University.